hyperledger-archives/composer-tools/packages/node-red-contrib-composer/README.md

 # node-red-contrib-hyperledger-composer
 A set of nodes for interacting with Hyperledger Composer

-*Note : These node will only work if you are running node red locally.
-It won't work if you are using node red on bluemix.*

 ## Hyperledger-Composer-Out
 A node red output node that allows you to create, update or delete assets or participants and submit transactions.